technomancy/bussard/Contributing.md

 Any changes made to the stock config in `data/src` will not be visible to games begun before the changes were made.
 Use `ctrl-f1` to update your in-game config with the latest stock.
-Your old config files will be backed up.
+Your old config files will be backed up, and the `ship.host` table will remain between wiping save games.

 You may find the contents of `spoilers/solutions` useful during development.